21.

 Explanation:

-The mapping of host names to IP addresses is handled through a service called Domain Name Service (DNS).
+of host names to IP addresses is handled through a service called Domain Name

 (ii) FTP